 “Well, that says that about them.” sniffed Johnson.

-“I remember when the scientific community thought of us as being fanatics, too Doctor Johnson.
-If we had not come up with the Timatron, we may have well joined them behind bars.”
+“I remember when the scientific community thought of us as being considered fanatics, too, Mr. Johnson.
+If we had not created the Timatron, we might have well joined them behind bars.”

 “True.” responded Johnson, “But we did, and we invented it using sound, acknowledged principles.
 Not unsound conjectures such as theirs.”

-“Then we will know that they were correct.”
+“Then we will know that they were right.”

 “You are willing to risk that?”